 If possible, locate the animal that inflicted the wound.
 Some animals need to be captured, confined, and observed for rabies.
 Do not try to capture the animal yourself; instead, contact the nearest animal warden or animal control office in your area.

-If the animal cannot be found or is a high-risk species (raccoon, skunk, or bat), or the animal attack was unprovoked, your child may need a series of rabies shots.
+If the animal can't be found or is a high-risk species (raccoon, skunk, or bat), or the animal attack was unprovoked, your child may need a series of rabies shots.

-Call your child's physician or health care provider for any flu-like symptoms such as fever, headache, malaise, decreased appetite, or swollen glands following an animal bite.
+Call your child's health care provider for any flu-like symptoms such as fever, headache, malaise, decreased appetite, or swollen glands following an animal bite.